 Buying a home is usually the single largest investment we do during our lifetime.
 We listed ten things you should consider before buying a home.

-Information about home prices can be found in the database of the Ministry of Environment (in Finnish and Swedish) or under Blok’s neighbourhood comparison (in Finnish).
+Information about home prices can be found in the database of the Ministry of Environment (in Finnish and Swedish) or under Blok’s neighbourhood comparison.
 Also check Oikotie and Etuovi to find out the sale prices of comparable apartments in the area.

 Obtain a Mortgage Promise